1. Home

 How to sort Jira Backlog with Ducalis.io

 Add-on #1.
-Check the criteria section if you’d like to edit any criteria description, formula, etc. It’s all here:
+Check the criteria settings if you’d like to edit any criteria description, formula, etc. It’s all here:

 Add-on #2.
 Set up a priority back-sync from Ducalis to Jira.